DR Congo Ebola outbreak on 'epidemiological knife edge': WHO

-A deadly Ebola outbreak in the Democratic Republic of Congo has a clear "potential to expand", the World Health Organization warned Wednesday, saying it aimed to vaccinate 10,000 people within a month.
+A deadly Ebola outbreak in the Democratic Republic of Congo has a clear "potential to expand", the World Health Organization warned Wednesday, as it reported seven more cases of the disease.

 "We are on the epidemiological knife edge," Peter Salama, in charge of emergency response at the WHO, told a special meeting on the outbreak that has killed 27 people.

-The current outbreak, which was officially declared on May 8, began in rural northwestern DRC in a remote location called Bikoro.
+The outbreak began in rural northwestern DRC in a remote location called Bikoro.

 Last Thursday, the first case was reported in Mbandaka -- a city of around 1.2 million people that lies on the Congo River, acting as a transport hub to Brazzaville and Kinshasa downstream and to Bangui, upstream.

 - 'Can spread quickly' -

 So far, seven cases have surfaced in Mbandaka districts, WHO said.

 "An urban case means that it can spread quickly.
 That is another challenge," WHO chief Tedros Adhanom Ghebreyesus told Wednesday's session during the agency's annual World Health Assembly.

 The proximity of the outbreak to neighbouring countries, especially through the river connection, was a major concern, he said.